 In Full-Recourse or With Recourse Factoring, the seller of the account takes on the credit risk for non-payment of ARs.

 In Non-Recourse Invoice Factoring or Without Recourse Factoring, Bankers Factoring, the factoring company, takes on the credit risk.

-Credit risk is when the customer paying the invoice declares bankruptcy, insolvency, or protracted slow pay.
+Credit risk is when your customer declares bankruptcy, insolvency, or protracted slow pay, instead of paying the invoice.
 If the customer, called the account debtor, fails to make payment, Bankers Factoring takes on the bad debt.

 Non-Recourse Factoring is a form of AR Insurance that protects our client’s cash flow and business operations.
 Business Owners do not need to worry about bad debt and payments with Bankers.
 Our A/R Insurance protects entrepreneurs and Business Owners from financial disasters in today’s economy with recessionary fears.

 Visit our previous article, “Understand Non-Recourse Invoice Factoring.”

 A/R Factoring is an easy business financing transaction that funds businesses within days of the application.
 To qualify for Invoice Factoring, the ARs being sold must be from a creditworthy customer.
 Invoice Factoring is an excellent solution for business owners in financially distressed situations with back taxes and recent bankruptcy.
 Complete a Funding Application or Contact Us today to learn more.
 By selling your open invoice today, your business can receive an immediate cash flow to pay your employees and bills.